-It is crucial to work with an experienced child custody lawyer in The Woodlands.
-Bolton Law will give you the best legal counsel and guide you on the full range of child custody issues including:
+Child custody is a sensitive subject because it has the potential to be both emotionally and financially draining.
+Because of this, it is critical that you work with an experienced child custody lawyer, someone who will give you sound legal counsel and guide you through the full range of possible child custody issues including:

 - Determining child custody for the first time